salvador-dali/unnamed/REST_api/routes.md

  - if resource is related to another resource - use this `user/:id/purchases/` - returns all purchases for some user
  - [filtering, sorting, field selection, paging](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/)
  - return status codes properly
+ - no trailing slashes, it looks like majority of the people do not use them

 Root url: `/api/`